 Student learning outcomes

-1. Students will be able to apply basic principles and laboratory procedures of biology and chemistry to forensic science through focused study in the available concentration options.
+1. Students will be able to apply basic scientific principles and laboratory procedures to forensic science.

 2. Students will demonstrate capabilities, use, potential and limitations of forensic laboratory theory and techniques.